 When you first start looking at treatment options for a drug or alcohol addiction, it can be overwhelming to see the variety of treatment options.
-You may see words like residential, partial hospitalization, intensive outpatient and more.
+You may see words like residential, day/night treatment, intensive outpatient and more.
 Starting this journey to sobriety can be the hardest and bravest step to take.
 Don’t let confusing jargon hold you back from your recovery.

 If attending a traditional drug rehab (a residential program where you live there 24 hours/day) is not an option because of life responsibilities, there are a few types of outpatient programs that might be for you.

 These are often beneficial for people who have already completed a residential (inpatient) rehab and can use these programs as a step-down or who, for various reasons, require an outpatient setting: